resilientinfrastructure/geo_police/README.md

 geo_police [website](https://resilientinfrastructure.github.io/geo_police/)

 ### Motivation
 Structural integrity is crucial to protect underground infrastructure.
 Long term health and quality control can be achieved with adequate data monitoring.
-Current  Data Management Systems used in infrastructure projects cost millions of dollars to use and operate.
 To ensure long-term life-cycle of our infrastructure projects, structural health monitoring offers the opportunity to supervise the infrastructure works and hold operating and construction parties accountable during the process.
 There is a need for further collaborative platforms with servers, maps, and info-graphics built on top of existing standards to improve how we monitor infrastructure spending.

 Read more about the need for geotechnical visualizations and monitoring in this article [article](https://medium.com/data-tale/underground-version-2-0-2ce60f040245).